Broadband rarely gets discussed in the wider context of national infrastructure.

 When assessing infrastructure the EIU looks at the quality of their road, public transport and telecommunications networks along with the international links.
 It also looks at the availability of good quality housing, energy and water.

 Anyone familiar with Auckland knows our recent-year report for all those sub-categories is could-do-better.

 The good news is that each area is being addressed.
 The Western Ring Road is not far from completion.
-Planning is under way for boosting the road network east of the city.
+Planning is underway for boosting the road network east of the city.
 There’s been a major water system upgrade.

 Work to be done

 There’s still work to be done building more good quality houses.
 Auckland’s electricity grid has been an embarrassment in the past, but things are changing.
 The next few years should see work begin expanding the rail network through the city.
 Other public transport projects are underway.
-They city is getting bike lanes.
+The city is getting bike lanes.